kerathy/exadata-part1/README.md

 If the code in my github repository is used for inappropriate purposes, I reserve the right to pursue the losses caused by that.

-Do not pretend to be me to get any job opportunities, no matter who you are, I will pursue the loss caused by your impersonation(including but not limited to reputation damage, economic loss).
+Do not pretend to be me to get any opportunities(including but not limited to job opportunities), no matter who you are, I will pursue the loss caused by your impersonation(including but not limited to reputation damage, economic loss).
 I am single.